 Because the ad auction is dynamic, the outcome of each individual auction and your earnings can change depending on a number of factors.

 One factor is how advertisers set up their AdSense for content campaigns, which will affect which auctions they enter.
 Here are a few examples:

 - Seasonal campaigns: Advertisers can set up campaigns to run during specific times of the year, where they spend more money in a short period of time or change their bids dramatically.

 - Ad targeting: Advertisers can choose to have certain campaigns only contextually or placement-targeted to publisher websites.

 - Geo-targeting: Advertisers can also target their ads to specific regions and choose to bid based on the time of day.

-- Conversion Optimiser: If an advertiser is using Conversion Optimiser, then their bids may be adjusted automatically to deliver clicks or conversions against specific targets that they've set.
+- Automated bidding: If an advertiser is using Automated Bidding, their bids may be automatically adjusted to deliver clicks or conversions against specific targets that they've set.

-All these factors mean that the same ads are not always competing for your ad space, so your earnings may vary as a result.
+All these factors mean that the same ads aren't always competing for your ad space, so your earnings may vary as a result.

 Another factor that affects your earnings is the ads that users choose to click on.
 Since ads across your pages will have different bids and Quality Scores, ads are not all are priced the same.
 But it's important to remember that any ad that appears on your content pages has won the auction for that space.
 Winning ads should be relevant to your users and help you to earn the most from your pages.